russross/blackfriday/ietf/example-rfc.md

     The Key Tag field and Algorithm fields remain unchanged by this document and are specified in the [@RFC4034] specification.

+Denial Type:
+:   An extra 16 bit integer value (see [](#iana-considerations)) encoded in the DS' digest
+    that indicates the denial of existence in use in the (child) zone.

 This document does *not* change the presentation format of DS records.

 ##  DS Record with Denial Type Wire Format